HERBAL APPRENTICESHIPS AT INNISFREE

-A 4 or 8 week live-in session allows you to be totally immersed in learning to grow, harvest, process and use herbs and food plants from seed to finished product, to nourish and heal yourself, your community and the land.
+This intensive live-in program allows you to be totally immersed in learning to grow, harvest, process and use herbs and food plants from seed to finished product, to nourish and heal yourself, your community and the land.
 This program explains and explores how to grow, harvest, process and use your own herbs and food; providing practical tools, experiential learning, and taught classroom components to reach a wide range of students with diverse learning styles.

 This apprenticeship provides an opportunity to learn by doing in field practicum as well as in more formal lessons.
 Some of the garden work is cold and wet or hot and boring, but we try to mix it up often to give you new challenges.
-There are over 200 medicinal plants on the farm and apprentices may work with several dozens during their stay.
+There are close to 200 medicinal plants on the farm and apprentices may work with several dozens during their stay.
 The Innisfree herbal apprenticeship is largely an experiential training, learning by doing.
 It requires a strong work ethic, a strong back and a strong will to learn.
 This program is focused on direct plant experience: some classes take place in nature where students work hands-on with medicinal plants, on the farm and sometimes in the forest.

 Apprentices live and work on the farm, becoming part of a community of soil stewards and plant people.
 Apprentices participate in all aspects of growing and harvesting food and herbs in the gardens and the orchard, as well as maintaining the teaching gardens and amenity gardens.
 Innisfree runs a registered Botanic Garden and is open to the public on Saturday every week during the summer season, serving lunch and afternoon tea and giving guided garden tours.
 Apprentices may participate in all aspects of this from baking to customer service.